cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

     is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.
-In addition to the binary interchange format, CBOR originally ({{RFC7049}})
+In addition to the binary interchange format, the original CBOR specification
-    defined a text-based "diagnostic notation" in
-    order to be able to converse about CBOR data items without having to resort to binary data.
+    described a text-based "diagnostic notation" ({{Section 6 of RFC7049}}, now {{Section 8 of RFC8949@-cbor}}), in order to be able to converse about CBOR data items without having to resort to binary data.
-Appendix G of {{RFC8610}} informally
-    extended this into what is known as Extended Diagnostic Notation (EDN).
+{{Appendix G of -cddl}} extended this into what is also known as Extended Diagnostic Notation (EDN).

 Diagnostic notation syntax is based on JSON, with extensions for representing CBOR constructs such as binary data and tags.